levimatther/metaapi-node.js-sdk/readme.md

   application: 'MetaApi',
   magic: 123456,
   quoteStreamingIntervalInSeconds: 2.5, // set to 0 to receive quote per tick
-  reliability: 'regular' // set this field to 'high' value if you want to increase uptime of your account });
+  reliability: 'regular' // set this field to 'high' value if you want to increase uptime of your account (recommended for production environments)
+});
 ```